xcart/xc5-manual/en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

       <td colspan="1" class="confluenceTd"><span>Products</span>
       </td>
       <td colspan="1" class="confluenceTd">
-        <p>All the general info, images and Clean URLs for:
+        <p>All the general info, images and Clean URLs for the following entities:
           <br><span>&nbsp;</span>
           <br>*   Bestsellers (If the feature is used in X-Cart 4, the Migration wizard requires that the module "Bestsellers" should be enabled in X-Cart 5; your X-Cart 4 store's Bestsellers settings are not checked and not migrated to X-Cart 5);
           <br><span>&nbsp;</span>